Account Funding

 const card = components.get('card-input') // create card input component

-const container = document.getElementById('card-input')
+const container = document.getElementById('card-input-container')

 card.mount(container) // mount card component onto the page